-Join a Red Canyon Wild Mustang tour, where you’ll have the opportunity to see wild horses on an American-styled safari.
+Join a Red Canyon Wild Mustang tour, where you’ll have the opportunity to see wild horses on an American-style safari.
 You can also include an outdoor adventure to spy on local wildlife, like bison, elk, and mountain sheep.

 If you feel like getting some exercise, you can take the guided mountain bike tour in Red Rock Canyon.
 You’ll also want to check out Buffalo Bill’s childhood home and the Museum of the Old West while you’re in town.

 Where to Stay: Cody Legacy Inn & Suites is an affordable hotel close to Yellowstone with a Western theme (rates start at $119 per night on Booking.com or Hotels.com).
 For a vacation rental, check out this house in Cody that has three bedrooms and is by downtown (rates start at $225 per night).

 Day 3: Explore Yellowstone National Park

 Driving from Seattle to Yellowstone can get tiring.
 Once you’ve reached Yellowstone, you can decide how many nights you’d prefer to spend here.
 But to make the most of your trip and see the amazing parts of the park, I’d suggest a two or three-night stay.

-If you want a break from driving, you can spend a full day joining a guided tour of Yellowstone National Park.
+If you want a break from driving, you can spend a whole day joining a guided tour of Yellowstone National Park.
 The tour includes the opportunity to see several iconic parts of the park.
 You’ll stop at the Lower Falls of the Grand Canyon of Yellowstone and visit the Old Faithful Geyser.